aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 This example uses a shared stack that deploys Amazon Cognito resources.
 The shared stack will be deployed automatically if you use a CI/CD pipeline.
 See [README.md](../shared/README.md) in the shared resources directory for the stack manual deployment instructions.
 After manual deployment finishes, update your AWS SAM template file `template.yaml` parameter CognitoStackName with the shared Cognito stack name.

 After the stack is created manually, you will need to create a user account for authentication/authorization.
-Deployment by a CI/CD pipeline will perform the following steps for you automatically.
+Deployment by a CI/CD pipeline will perform the following steps for you automatically:

-- Navigate to URL specified in the shared stack template outputs as CognitoLoginURL and click link "Sign Up".
-After filling in the new user registration form, you should receive email with verification code, use it to confirm your account.
+- Navigate to the URL specified in the shared stack template's output as CognitoLoginURL and click link "Sign Up".
+After filling in the new user registration form, you should receive an email with verification code, use it to confirm your account.

 - As an alternative to the AWS Management Console, you can use AWS CLI to create and confirm user signup: